DockittDockitt

 How many JPG images can I convert to PDF at once?

 You can select multiple images in one go.
-There is no hard limit on the number of images, though very large numbers of high-resolution photos may take longer to process.
+There is no hard limit on the number of images, though very large numbers of high-resolution photos may take longer to process in the browser.

 Can I mix JPG and JPEG files in the same conversion?

 Yes.
-JPG and JPEG are the same format — JPEG is simply the full name of the format, while JPG is the three-letter file extension used on older systems.
+JPG and JPEG are the same format.
+JPEG is the full name and JPG is the three-letter file extension used on older systems.
 Both are accepted by the tool.

 Will the image quality be reduced when converting to PDF?

-No. The JPG images are embedded into the PDF as-is, without any additional compression or quality reduction.
-The images in the resulting PDF will look identical to the original files.
+No. The JPG images are embedded into the PDF as-is without any additional compression or quality reduction.
+The images in the resulting PDF look identical to the original files.

 Can I convert photos taken on my phone to PDF?

 Yes.
 Photos from iPhone and Android devices are typically saved as JPG or HEIC.
-JPG photos can be converted directly.
-If your phone saves photos as HEIC, you'll need to convert them to JPG first — most phones have an option to save in JPG format in camera settings.
+JPG photos convert directly.
+If your phone saves photos as HEIC, go to camera settings and select the option to save in most compatible format to get JPG files.

-Can I add page numbers or a title to the converted PDF?
+Can I add page numbers to the converted PDF?

-The conversion tool creates a clean PDF from your images without adding any additional elements.
-To add page numbers after conversion, use the Dockitt Add Page Numbers tool.
+The conversion tool creates a clean PDF from your images without adding extra elements.
+Page number functionality is not currently available as a separate tool on Dockitt.

 Try it now